facil-io/cstl/CONTRIBUTING.md

 * 000-099: core features, ordered by priority and dependency.
 This may also include non-core helpers and parsers that require no memory allocation.

-* 100-198: non-template / core types and building blocks.
+* 100-148: non-template / core types and building blocks.
 This may also include parsers that require memory allocations.

-* 200-298: template types – types that can be customized using macros, such as hash maps and dynamic arrays.

-* 300-398: cryptography and cryptographic tools - these should be considered as fallback elements when a cryptography library is missing.
+* 150-198: cryptography and cryptographic tools - these should be considered as fallback elements when a cryptography library is missing.

+* 200-248: template types – types that can be customized using macros, such as hash maps and dynamic arrays.

+* 250-298: `FIOBJ` types – types for use by the soft type `FIOBJ` system.

+* 301-398: to be decided.

 * 400-498: server, web and IO, such as HTTP, WebSockets, communication protocols, etc'.

-* 500: FIOBJ soft types.

 * 501-598: to be decided.